mshaferweb/VisualValidationDemo/README.md

 ### RobotFramework with Python Visual Validation Library

 RobotFramework UI test for SauceLabs demosite with Visual Validation checks.

 Library usage:
-`VV Check  <Page Tag Name>`
+`VV Check  <Page Tag Name>  <Element Area to Ignore>(Optional)`

 First time through will generate Gold file images.
 Second time through will run comparison.
 Check RobotFramework logs for results.

+Element Area to Ignore will find the element specified using selenium webdriver and skip comparing the image differences

 Demo works with `headless chrome` and `chrome` browsers.
 (See CommonWeb.robot ${BROWSER})